hparcells/shapemath-js/README.md

 Once you require the package, you can start doing math.
 We can find the area of a square for example by doing, `shapemath.square.area(5)`.
 This would return a value of 25, where 5 is the side length.
 You can store this in a variable or use it in a function.
 For example, `console.log(shapemath.square.area(5));` would print out, "25"

 You can see all the possible functions on the documentation pages which are coming soon!
+The webpage is already created [here](https://shapemathjsdocs.netlify.com/) so you can see as it gets updated.

 ## Roadmap
 - More 2D Shapes (Soon)